revbingo/revbingo.github.io/_posts/2017-07-09-kotlin-refactoring-dsl-3.markdown

 }
 {% endhighlight %}

-Implementations of the `setorder`, `int` and `short` instructions were exercises for the reader in the part 2.
+Implementations of the `setorder`, `int` and `short` instructions were exercises for the reader in [part 2]({% post_url 2017-06-25-kotlin-refactoring-dsl %}).
 Of course you did them.
 If you didn't, have a go now, I'll wait...

-Now we have that thorny date time in MsDos format.
+Now we have that thorny date time in MSDOS format.
 In this format, we'll read 2 bytes for the time.
 Bits 0-4 are the seconds, halved.
 Bits 5-10 are the minute, and the rest of the bits are the hour.
 In order to parse these, we'll take those two bytes, apply a bit mask, and then shift the bits to get the final number.
 We do likewise for the date, in which bits 0-4 are the day, 5-8 are the month, and 9-15 are the number of years since 1980.
 We introduce a method in the ZipFile class to read such dates, and turn them into a `LocalDateTime`.

 {% highlight kotlin %}
 class ZipFile(fileName: String): BinaryFile(fileName) {